Custom Module | Qntrl | Bridge | Online Help | Build your own module according to your needs in Qntrl

 3. In the Bridge list page, click on the name of the bridge to which the custom module needs to be associated.

 4. The selected bridge details will be displayed.
-Under the Modules tab, click the Associate Modules button, and from the displayed list of modules select the name of the custom module you wish to associate with the bridge.
+Under the Modules tab, click Associate Modules, and from the displayed list of modules select the name of the custom module you wish to associate with the bridge.

 5. Click Save.